kknb1982/pands-project/README.md

 # 2. Analysis.py
 ## 2.1 Overview of analysis.py
-This file uses the modules outlined in [variablemodule.py](https://github.com/kknb1982/pands-project/blob/main/variablemodule.py) to create a text file of simple statistical analyses of the variables in Fisher's Iris Dataset, histograms of the single variables and scatter plots of variable pairs.
+This file uses the functions outlined in [variablemodule.py](https://github.com/kknb1982/pands-project/blob/main/variablemodule.py) to create a text file of simple statistical analyses of the variables in Fisher's Iris Dataset, histograms of the single variables and scatter plots of variable pairs.
 To enable meaningful analysis the plots are coloured by the species of Iris.

 ## 2.2 The code
 The code starts by importing all the required modules and data from the variablemodule file.

     from variablemodule import *

-This first function creates a file and prints basic statistical information about each column to the file summary.txt
+This first function creates a file and prints basic statistical information about each column to the file summary.txt(https://github.com/kknb1982/pands-project/blob/main/summary.txt).

     printfielddata()